“A man must love his father and yet be free of his father’s expectations and criticisms in order to be a free man.”

 Oblivious at the time, I was greatly influenced by my parents, teachers, friends, and society – what I saw on the television.

-By far, my biggest influence were my parents because I would see them almost every day.
+By far, my biggest influence was my parents because I would see them almost every day.

 Everything that I did up to my early 20s was because of their “invisible” influence of beliefs and morals.